xvndt/xvndt/README.md

-- 👋 Hi, I’m @xvndt
+- 👋 Hi, I’m @xvndt or Law
-- 🌱 I’m currently learning DAM
+- 🌱 I’m currently studyng cross-platform application development
-- 💻 I’m looking to collaborate with my classmates
+- 💻 Looking to collaborate with other programmers

 <!---
 xvndt/xvndt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.